Space Technology Engineering and Research Center opened in Tomsk

 Thanks to the integration of the educational process with the involvement of young specialists, the development process is accelerated.
 This makes the center strategically important for fulfilling the tasks of the university's development program and supporting state initiatives in the field of space technologies.

-Earlier, Russian scientists developed a low-orbit complex for high-speed inter-satellite and terrestrial communications.
+Earlier, Russian scientists developed a low-orbit complex for fast inter-satellite and terrestrial communications.
 Its basis is the technology of an active phased antenna array.
 The startup aims to create a Russian analogue of Starlink.

 Read more on the topic: